-- Serves as point-of-contact for prosecutors to coordinate communications with victims/survivors (includes correspondence and meetings). - Coordinates with law enforcement advocates on victim services needs from investigative stage to prosecutorial stage to ensure seamless transfer of services. - Leads daily VSP team briefings and oversees assignment of tasks.
+- Serves as point-of-contact for prosecutors to coordinate communications with victims/survivors (includes correspondence and meetings). - Coordinates with law enforcement victim advocates (LEVAs) on victim services needs from investigative stage to prosecutorial stage to ensure seamless transfer of services. - Leads daily VSP team briefings and oversees assignment and coordination of tasks.